caiquecp/counter-app/README.md

 + can remove x (where x is an integer) from the count
 + can reset the count
 + can't add or remove from the count more than the allowed

+## TODO
+I'll change the app's specifications to turn it a bit more complex (with lists of counts, persistence, etc.) to make the project and the study more complete and reliable.